tytydraco/yessleep/out/Quite_Contrary_Part_Two.md

 My Mary Doll, whom I adore, was smashed this morning while she was sleeping on my bed with me.
 I was in bed reading since I wasn't feeling well that day, and Doll Mary was on my pillow near me when she cracked.
 As a chunk slices my arm, I scream in shock and anguish.

-I don’t know why, but I looked up at the painting, and Mary’s eyes were looking down at me.
+I don’t know why, but when I looked up at the painting, Mary’s eyes were looking down at me.
 I screamed and ran out of my room to my father's study, refusing to go back into that room again,  Father and Mother did agree to allow me to stay with them in their room for a little while as they believed I was still upset about Ms. Amy, but it didn’t last long as Father did eventually kick me out of their room, leaving me alone to go back to mine.

 That same week, I decided to gather all of my dolls and lock them up in trunks to be put up in the attic.
-Another Maid did put Mary back together, and she went with the rest, along with any other toys I had.
-I didn’t want the Painting of Mary to destroy anything else or take anyone else that I loved.
+Another Maid did put Mary back together and she went with the rest along with any other toys I had.
+I didn’t want the Painting of Mary to destroy anything else or take anyone else that I love.

 End of the first few entries.